AnNingUI/dsh-md3-wallpaper/README.md

 ## Using the skin

-A blossom FAB sits at the bottom-right corner, showing the temperature glyph.
+Click the FAB in the bottom-right corner to open the menu:
-Click it — the glyph morphs (M3 motion) into the clock icon — and the menu
-opens:

-- **Preset backdrops** — four M3 gradient backdrops generated live from the theme roles (mesh / sunset / ocean / monochrome).
-- **Upload wallpaper** — any image; downscaled on a canvas (<= 512px, JPEG)
-  for both Monet extraction and the cover backdrop; the compact state (wallpaper + both token sets) persists in localStorage, so a refresh re-applies instantly.
+- **Upload wallpaper (Split Button)** — the main area picks an image; the chevron opens the import-effect picker (Original / MD3 color filter / Monet unified tone), applied to this and future uploads.
-- **Restore default** — back to the M3 baseline seed (#6750A4) with the
+- **Restore default** — back to the M3 baseline seed (#6750A4).
-  default preset backdrop.
 - **M3 shape system** — toggle the Material 3 corner language (persisted).
+- **Show wallpaper** — turn on translucent frosted panes (frame transparent) so the wallpaper shows through (persisted).

-The theme flips live with the shell's dark/light switch: the dark scheme's inverted tonal mapping is applied immediately and the preset gradients re-render from the dark roles.
+The theme flips live with the shell's dark/light switch: the dark scheme's inverted tonal mapping is applied immediately.
+Recolor runs in a worker: 8K uploads never stall the UI; the result is stored in IndexedDB and restored after a refresh.

 ## How the palette is mapped